 Testing and debugging friendliness – React uses native tools to test and debug components before actually using them.

 3. What are the cons of React?

 Like any other technology, React has its cons.

-- High pace of development – React is still relatively new technology which evolves fast.
-Therefore, it may be hard for some to keep up this pace because of new features coming out now and then.
+- The high pace of development – React is still a relatively new technology which evolves fast.
+Therefore, it may be hard for some to keep up with this pace because of new features coming out now and then.
 And some developers might not like constant changes.

 4. What can I build with React?